NethServer/ns8-docs/webtop.rst

 To enable chat integration:

-1. Install "Instant messaging"" module from :guilabel:`Software Center`.
+1. Install the "Instant messaging" module from :guilabel:`Software Center`.

 2. Access WebTop as admin user then enable the web chat authorization: